Sync data

 Configure scheduling logic

-In this example, the zero load node workshop_start_Spark triggers the entire business flow to run daily at 00:30.
-The following table shows key scheduling settings for this zero load node.
+The zero load node workshop_start_Spark triggers the business flow daily at 00:30.
+The following table shows key scheduling settings for this node.
 Leave other node scheduling settings unchanged.
 For implementation details, see Advanced time attribute configuration.
 For general scheduling configuration guidance, see Overview of task scheduling attribute configuration.

 Scheduling configuration